Schooling, Identity and Society

 |Course code EDUC2103||Units 10||Level 2000||Faculty of Education and ArtsSchool of Education|

 This course provides students with an introduction to the sociological study of education.
-Through investigating the relationship between society, social diversity, and contemporary education systems, the course prepares students to explore and understand equity issues in schooling, to reflect on education policy and their teaching practices, and the ways in which educators might contribute to a just society through the creation of socially and culturally inclusive educational environments.
+Through investigating the relationship between society, social diversity, and contemporary education systems and care, the course prepares students to explore and understand equity issues in schooling and early childhood education, to reflect on education policy and their teaching practices, and the ways in which educators might contribute to a just society through the creation of socially and culturally inclusive educational environments.

 Available in 2014